The First Puppy Mashie Story

 We refer to the diagram above as the Unified Theory of Supermodel Icon Evolution across Classic, Modern, Internet, and Social Supermodel Ages of the Long-Duration Supermodel Era.
 The diagram shows the four ages of the supermodel era: the classic supermodel age of the 1980s, the modern supermodel age of the 1990s, the internet supermodel age of the 2000s, and the social supermodel age of the 2010s.
 It also illustrates examples of supermodel beauty icons for each age and further categorizes beauty icons into general supermodel beauty icons, goofy supermodel beauty icons, and smart supermodel beauty icons.
 The unified supermodel theory diagram presented above has an animated companion diagram shown below, which we simply refer to as the Supermodel Icon Evolution Mashie Story.

 The mashie story about supermodel icons is highly compact and visually expressive.
 It is most useful for quickly explaining how the world's most popular supermodel icons have evolved through time and how each generation of supermodels occupies a unique and valuable position along the continuum of supermodel history.

-The supermodel icon evolution mashie story presented above is an animated composite image composed of five individual supermodel snap and fact mashies, as shown below in sequential order of supermodel history.
+The supermodel icon evolution mashie story is an animated composite image composed of the following five individual supermodel snap and fact mashies:

 Supermodel Fans Create New Supermodel Fact Mashies via the Cloud

 Using their cloud-connected AI-powered smartphones and tablets, supermodel fans can easily augment the individual supermodel snap and fact mashies above with new and interesting facts about their favorite supermodels from each supermodel generation.
 For example, one supermodel fan uses her new Apple iPhone 7 Plus to quickly design and create five new supermodel fact mashies and then shares her creations with friends on popular photo sharing and social networking sites in the cloud.
 The new fan-generated fact mashie creations, or fan mashies for short, share the same structure as the original supermodel snap mashie story, as shown below.